Rangers are on duty during the following times:

 - Outside of these hours you may be able to hand dogs and cats into local veterinarians and animal shelters to hold in the interim, these facilities also have the ability to check for microchips and maybe able to locate and contact the owners.

-- If you are holding the dog or cat yourself, rather than it being impounded please take it to a veterinarian, animal shelter or the Local Government to have it checked for a microchip.
+- If you are holding the dog or cat yourself, rather than it being impounded please take it to a veterinarian, animal shelter.

 - Specific Breeds and Pedigree (for dogs) may have a Breed Club, a list of these clubs can be found at Canine Association of W.A (link)